LinguaTechnica/herobook_client/README.md

 * User registration
 * Favorites

+### Instructors ...

+This guide starts with a long walk through.
+Feel free to skip straight to the exercise at the bottom if students are already comfortable with how to create tests.

+This exercise is very flexible for intermediate to advanced lesson planning.
+Stretch goals can be easily added and ideas adapted.
+The exercise is focused around the following concepts:

+* TDD
+* Services (CRUDing)
+* Observables (HTTP, forms)
+* And the basics (components, directives)

+> TODO: Solution branches for the adjustable lesson planning (intermediate, and advanced)

 ## Setup
 It's recommended to install Augury for your Chrome dev tools.
 It's a good tool for inspecting Angular components within the browser.
 It can also be useful to yield insights and understanding about how your application works.
 It is not required, but it's very helpful.